MicrosoftDocs/winrt-api/windows.management.policies/namedpolicykind.md

 The policy is invalid.

 ## -field Binary:1
-The policy is represented by a binary.
+The policy is represented by binary data (a sequence of bytes).

 ## -field Boolean:2
 The policy is represented by a boolean.